Eelkhoorn/stm8ef-mu/README.md

 The word chat starts chatting with the target and puts muforth in chatting mode.
 Now words are searched in the .target. dictionary and executed on the target if found.
 When a new definition is started ( with : ) muforth is put in __target-colon mode and the new word is added to the .target. dictionary.
 If you want the word to be compile-only you have to execute [r] , right after the finishing ; , this puts the last created word in .target-runtime.

 ### Loading files
 Files can be loaded on the command line (./muforth -f filename) or from within muforth with ld filename.
+The path has to be relative to muforth/mu or absolute.

 ### Examining memory
 + _du ( a) inspects host memory